krkn-chaos/cerberus/README.md

     cerberus_publish_status: True                        # When enabled, cerberus starts a light weight http server and publishes the status
     inspect_components: False                            # Enable it only when OpenShift client is supported to run.
                                                          # When enabled, cerberus collects logs, events and metrics of failed components
-    slack_integration: False                             # When enabled, cerberus reports status of failed iterations on a slack channel
+    slack_integration: False                             # When enabled, cerberus reports status of failed iterations in the slack channel
                                                          # SLACK_API_TOKEN ( Bot User OAuth Access Token ) and SLACK_CHANNEL ( channel to send notifications in case of failures )

-tunings:
-    iterations: 5                                        # Iterations to loop before stopping the watch, it will be replaced with infinity when the daemon mode is enabled
-    sleep_time: 60                                       # Sleep duration between each iteration
-    daemon_mode: True                                    # Iterations are set to infinity which means that the cerberus will monitor the resources forever

                                                          # When slack_integration is enabled, a cop can be assigned for each day.
-The cop of the day is tagged while reporting failures in a slack channel.
+The cop of the day is tagged while reporting failures in the slack channel.
 Values are slack member ID's.
-cop_slack_ID:                                            # (Note: Defining the cop id's is optional and when the cop slack id's are not defined, the failure messages are sent to the slack channel with "@here" to tag everyone.)
+    cop_slack_ID:                                        # (NOTE: Defining the cop id's is optional and when the cop slack id's are not defined, the slack_team_alias tag is used if it is set else no tag is used while reporting failures in the slack channel.)
         Monday:
         Tuesday:
         Wednesday:
         Thursday:
         Friday:
+        Saturday:
+        Sunday:
+    slack_team_alias:                                    # The slack team alias to be tagged while reporting failures in the slack channel when no cop is assigned

+tunings:
+    iterations: 5                                        # Iterations to loop before stopping the watch, it will be replaced with infinity when the daemon mode is enabled
+    sleep_time: 60                                       # Sleep duration between each iteration
+    daemon_mode: True                                    # Iterations are set to infinity which means that the cerberus will monitor the resources forever
 ```
 NOTE: The current implementation can monitor only one cluster from one host.
 It can be used to monitor multiple clusters provided multiple instances of Cerberus are launched on different hosts.